AnarchoTechNYC/meta/README.md

 Shared assets for various Anarcho-Tech NYC projects live here. :)

-> :construction: This is a work in progress, and while that's generally *always* true, it's currently in a particular embryonic state.
+> :construction: This is a work in progress, and while that's generally *always* true, it's currently in a particularly embryonic state.

 # Repository structure

 This repository is (generally) organized in the following way:

-* *`<project name>/`* folder for a given [meta-organizing project](https://github.com/AnarchoTechNYC/meta/projects)
+* *`<project name>/`* folder for a given [meta-organizing project](https://github.com/AnarchoTechNYC/meta/projects).
-    * `README.md` file describing the project goals, details, specific structure (if deviating from this general structure)
+    * `README.md` file describing the project goals, details, specific structure (if deviating from this general structure).
-    * *`<subproject name>/`* folder housing files related to a particular subproject
+    * *`<subproject name>/`* folder housing files related to a particular subproject.
-        * `README.md` file describing the subproject itself
+        * `README.md` file describing the subproject itself.

 Some projects are included as [Git submodules](https://git-scm.com/book/en/Git-Tools-Submodules), so use [`git clone --recursive`](http://explainshell.com/explain?cmd=git+clone+--recursive) when cloning.